DaveBullet1050/BatoceraHelpers/README/TOS_GRS_Switch README.md

 I've put the above in the script [get_tos_tty.sh](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/usr/bin/tos_grs/get_tos_tty.sh) which will return a fully qualified /dev/ttyXXX so you can then send commands.

 The commands are simply done via echo to the tty then a read to see the result.
-A value of zero "0" or "all" can be used to send the same command to all attached joysticks, otherwise numbers 1-4 can be used to switch individual jouysticks.
+A value of zero "0" or "all" can be used to send the same command to all attached joysticks, otherwise numbers 1-4 can be used to switch individual joysticks.

 This sets the direction of the all joysticks 4 to way (assuming your device is what is reported above):
 ```